flyteorg/flyte/docs/deployment/configuration/performance.rst

 b.
 When a workflow definition is compiled, the resulting DAG structure is traversed by the controller and the goal is to gracefully transition each task to Success.
 c.
 Node executions are performed by various FlytePlugins; a diverse collection of operations spanning Kubernetes and other remote services.
 FlytePropeller is only responsible for effectively monitoring and managing these executions.

-In the following sections you will learn how Flyte takes care of the correct and reliably execution of workflows through multiple stages, and what strategies you could apply to help the system handle increasing load efficiently.
+In the following sections you will learn how Flyte takes care of the correct and reliably execution of workflows through multiple stages, and what strategies you could apply to help the system efficiently handle increasing load.

-Summarized steps in a workflow execution
+Summarized steps of a workflow execution
 ========================================

 Before getting started, let's revisit the lifecycle of a workflow execution.
 The following diagram aims to summarize the process by focusing on the main steps.